test 33

 A payroll garnishment occurs when a court issues an order requiring an employer to withhold a certain amount from an employee’s paycheck and send it directly to the organization or person owed money, until the debt is fully paid.
 While different garnishment rules apply to varying types of debt, there are maximum limits to how much can be garnished from an employee’s paycheck.

-How Wage Garnishments Are Issued
+How Payroll Wage Garnishments Are Issued

 Most creditors are required to provide a court order to garnish wages and federal law mandates how much can be taken from an employee’s paycheck.